-- 1. using inappropriate or unsafe judgment, technical skill or interpersonal behaviors in providing nursing care; - 2. performing any nursing technique or procedure for which the nursing student is unprepared by education or experience; - 3. disregarding a patient/client's dignity, right to privacy or right to confidentiality; - 4. failing to provide nursing care because of diagnosis, age, sex, race, creed or color; - 5. abusing a patient/client verbally, physically, emotionally, or sexually; - 6. falsifying, omitting or destroying documentation of nursing actions on the official patient/client record; - 7. abandoning or knowingly neglecting patients/clients requiring nursing care; - 8. delegating nursing care, functions, tasks or responsibility to others when the student nurse knows or should know that such delegation is to the detriment of patient safety; - 9. providing one's license/temporary permit to another individual for any reason (if applicable); - 10. failing to practice nursing in accordance with prevailing nursing standards due to physical or psychological impairment; - 11. diverting prescription drugs for own or another person's use; - 12. misappropriating money or property from a patient/client or employee; - 13. failing to notify the appropriate party of any unprofessional conduct which may jeopardize patient/client safety (Courtesy: RULES OF GEORGIA BOARD OF NURSING)
+- 1. using inappropriate or unsafe judgment, technical skill or interpersonal behaviors in providing nursing care; - 2. performing any nursing technique or procedure for which the nursing student is unprepared by education or experience; - 3. disregarding a patient/client's dignity, right to privacy or right to confidentiality; - 4. failing to provide nursing care because of diagnosis, age, sex, race, creed or color; - 5. abusing a patient/client, fellow student, instructor, or other individuals the nursing student comes in contact verbally, physically, emotionally, or sexually; - 6. falsifying, omitting or destroying documentation of nursing actions on the official patient/client record; - 7. abandoning or knowingly neglecting patients/clients requiring nursing care; - 8. delegating nursing care, functions, tasks or responsibility to others when the student nurse knows or should know that such delegation is to the detriment of patient safety; - 9. providing one's license/temporary permit to another individual for any reason (if applicable); - 10. failing to practice nursing in accordance with prevailing nursing standards due to physical or psychological impairment; - 11. diverting prescription drugs for own or another person's use; - 12. misappropriating money or property from a patient/client or employee; - 13. failing to notify the appropriate party of any unprofessional conduct which may jeopardize patient/client safety (Courtesy: RULES OF GEORGIA BOARD OF NURSING)